 The position of defensive pill-boxes (PB) can be seen as well as the additional buildings and camps

-The six fighter and two bomber pens can be seen at the southern end of runway 32
+The six fighter and two bomber pens can be seen at the southern end of the main runway - 14/32

 A Hurricane landing close to one of the sunken fighter pens (just visible to the left of the aicraft)